-- Evaluate competitors’ products with own products
+- Evaluate and compare products

 Not every product is unique.
 Most are premised on the principles and features of existing products, and as such these continue to exist.
 These are not necessarily competition, but traditional products, used over time to become entrenched in the collective psyche.

 Take for instance Excel sheets – a million things can be done with them, so that they are equally valuable to Accounts, Finance, Sales, Human Resources, Project Management, and L&D to name a few functions who use them regularly.
 But each of these functions now has an array of software products that incorporate the best of Excel’s features in an enhanced and user-friendly interface which is time-saving and boosts productivity.